KHadham/pos-Man-BE/Readme.md

 - [Contributors](#contributors)

 ## Introduction
-  this is just a simple API for my [ `Library app`](https://github.com/kampretosjr/library-frontend) project
+  an API for my "Point of Sales" project

 ## Features
 * users can get book data